atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 If you don't already have a [Docker Hub](https://hub.docker.com){: target="_blank"} account, you can [create one for free](https://hub.docker.com/signup){: target="_blank"}.

-Create a new public repository called `nodetest`in your [Docker Hub account](https://hub.docker.com/repositories).
+Create a new public repository called `atomist-docker-tutorial`in your [Docker Hub account](https://hub.docker.com/repositories).
 You can delete this repository after finishing the tutorial.

 <figure style="text-align: center;">